DustinPhan/491_SharkToothSoftware/Project/readme.md

 - python manage.py runserver

-Other Commands:
+**Other Commands:**

-: Migrate the database
+Migrate the database
-: - python manage.py makemigrations, python manage.py migrate
+- python manage.py makemigrations, python manage.py migrate

-: Create admin user
+Create admin user
-: - python manage.py createsuperuser
+- python manage.py createsuperuser
 This will allow you to create a local admin user

-: Sites:
+Sites:
-: - Admin: ~siteDirectory/admin to see admin portal
+- Admin: ~siteDirectory/admin to see admin portal
-: - Menupage: / or /menuPage
+- Menupage: / or /menuPage